 You’ll also need to buy several supplies for your crested gecko, such as an enclosure, substrate, plants, and certain accessories.
 If you’re interested in learning what you need and the average cost of an entire setup, you can find everything on our shopping list.
 You’ll notice that the price of a crested gecko is only a (tiny) part of the entire cost.

 In this article, I will only focus on the price and pricing factors of crested geckos.
 You’ll learn what determines the price of a crested gecko so you can make an informed decision when buying one.

 Crested Gecko Price

 As I’ve mentioned above, the average price of a crested gecko lies between $50 and $100.
-This is the price for a common morph which is perfectly fine for a beginner that doesn’t plan on breeding crested geckos.
+This price is for a common morph that is perfectly fine for a beginner who doesn’t plan to breed crested geckos.

-Compared to pet rodents this price is high but compared to pets like dogs and cats this price is very reasonable.
-Crested geckos costs a little bit more than another gecko that is commonly kept as a pet, the leopard gecko, that costs around $30.
+Compared to pet rodents, this price is high, but this price is very reasonable compared to pets like dogs and cats.
+Crested geckos cost a little more than another gecko commonly kept as a pet, the leopard gecko, which costs around $30.

 Crested Gecko Pricing Factors

 The price of a crested gecko depends on four main factors:

 A crested gecko can also lose its tail and this seems to have only a minor influence on the price of a crested gecko.